techidaily/site-some-tips/source/_posts/top-18-unbeatable-prime-day-laptop-offers-from-hp-apple-and-razer-exclusive-deals-for-savvy-shoppers-zdnet.md

 * [Microsoft Surface Pro 9 for $2,049 (save $651)](https://buy.geni.us/Proxy.ashx?TSID=368250&GR%5FURL=https%3A%2F%2Fwww.amazon.com%2FMicrosoft-Surface-Tablet-High-Performance-Pre-Installed%2Fdp%2FB0C5MW8R35%2F%3Ftag%3Dzd-buy-button-20%26ascsubtag%3D%5F%5FCOM%5FCLICK%5FID%5F%5F%7Cff4dead4-6138-4578-af30-d8df3c440fc1%7Cdtp&dtb=1): It doesn't get more ultraportable than Microsoft's Surface Pro series of laptops, and the 13-inch Surface Pro 9 tablet is currently 20% off the regular price for just $2,149\.
 For that price, you're getting a powerful Intel Core i7 processor, a 1TB SSD, and more than 15 hours of battery life.
 * [Asus VivoBook 16 for $479 (save $120)](https://buy.geni.us/Proxy.ashx?TSID=368250&GR%5FURL=https%3A%2F%2Fwww.amazon.com%2FASUS-VivoBook-Laptop-WUXGA-1920%2Fdp%2FB0BT6NKLQR%2F%3Ftag%3Dzd-buy-button-20%26ascsubtag%3D%5F%5FCOM%5FCLICK%5FID%5F%5F%7Cff4dead4-6138-4578-af30-d8df3c440fc1%7Cdtp&dtb=1): One of the most versatile and well-rounded laptops on the market is also one of the most affordable.
 The Vivobook 16 is designed to handle a variety of use cases with ease, and for just $479 you can't go wrong with its 1TB of storage, Windows 11, and solid selection of ports.

-## FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nmj7aVvEeAs?si=OcR7USXKGyLcn09q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rxyki8-Y630?si=dHLkIxG59zdlZeN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs

 ### When is Amazon Prime Day 2024?